1RaY-1/linux-startup/README.md

 # About
-Script [makeit-startup.sh](https://github.com/1RaY-1/bash-startup/blob/main/makeit-startup.sh) makes bash scripts startup.
+[makeit-startup.sh](https://github.com/1RaY-1/bash-startup/blob/main/makeit-startup.sh) makes scripts startup on Linux.

+**Do not forget to add a shebang on your script that you wanna make startup!**

 *You can also make it a **bin** command by running **makeit-a-bin-command.sh**, so you will be able to execute it as a command from any directory.*